dorpaneus/amazon-like-interview-prep/14-days/day-09-memory-tuning.md

 10. `numastat` — look at `numa_miss`, `numa_foreign`, `other_node` counters.
 Per-process: `numastat -p <pid>`.
 High values for an unpinned process = workload running cross-node.
 Pin with `numactl --cpunodebind --membind`.
 11. Walk `/proc/[pid]/status` for `VmSwap`.
 Lab 1 has the one-liner.
 Or `smem -t -k -s swap`.
 12. Likely dentry/inode cache growth. `slabtop` to see which slab is biggest (often `dentry`).
 Mitigate: raise `vm.vfs_cache_pressure` (counterintuitively higher = reclaim these caches *more aggressively*), or `echo 2 > /proc/sys/vm/drop_caches` for emergency relief (don't do this blindly in production).
+13. The task hit its **cgroup** memory limit, not the host's.
+The kernel runs OOM scoped to that cgroup (`memory.max` in cgroup v2) and kills a process inside it regardless of host-level free memory — the cgroup primitive from Day 2 §2c.
+Confirm with the `oom_kill` counter in the cgroup's `memory.events` and `dmesg`/`journalctl -k`.
+Fix is to raise the task's memory limit or fix the leak — adding host RAM does nothing.

 </details>